9th Hussar Regiment (France): The Revolutionary Wars

-Its origins lay in the Hussards de la Liberté, set up on 2 September 1792 and by a royal decree dated 23 November 1792.
+Its origins lay in the Hussards de la Liberté, set up on 2 September 1792 and by a decree of the National Convention dated 23 November 1792.
 This unit was divided into two squadrons of 200 men each (the first squadron made up of volunteers from Paris and the second from volunteers from Lille) and came ninth in the army order of precedence by a decree of the French National Convention of 4 June 1793.
 On 25 March 1793, that unit's second squadron became the 10th Hussar Regiment (whilst on 1 May 1794 the first squadron of the Hussards de la Liberté became the 7e régiment bis de hussards).
 On 4 June 1794, after the defection of the 4th Hussar Regiment, the 10th Hussar Regiment was re-numbered as the 9th Hussar Regiment.
 In 1795, the regiment was involved in the Vendée Revolt.
 It was part of the Army of the Rhine in 1796 and the Army of the Danube in 1798.
 It was known as the Hussards Rouges or Red Hussars after its scarlet dolmans.